FaustXVI/orca/example/docs/periodical_checks.md

 #### Fix

-During a ceremony, the CRLs are all updated.
-So running a ceremony, even empty, would give new CRLs that can then be published.
+During a ceremony, CRLs for all offline PKIs are re-generated.
+A ceremony should thus be run (even if there are no actions).
+The outcome of the ceremony will be the generation of new CRLs that can then be published.

 ### The next periodical check is planned